MuhammadC11/starlight-chatbot/README.md

 ## Project Overview

 ### Title:
-Simple AI-Powered Chatbot
+AI-Powered Chatbot for Landmarks

 ### Description:
-This project is a basic web application featuring a chatbot capable of answering generic questions about famous landmarks.
+This project is a basic web application featuring a chatbot capable of answering generic questions about famous landmarks using the Gemini API.
 The goal is to provide users with information on various landmarks through an intuitive chat interface.

 ### Time Commitment:
 3-4 hours

-## Requirements
+## What It Looks Like Under The Hood

 ### Frontend:
-- Built using React.
+- Built using Vite templating for React
 - Provides a basic chat interface for users to type questions.
 - Displays chatbot responses in a conversational format.
-- Minimal styling and no deployment necessary.

 ### Backend:
 - Implemented using Node.js and Express.